How Will You Measure Your Life by Clayton M. Christensen

 I. Brief Summary

 Clayton M. Christensen was a Harvard Business School's professor.
-His influential work — Disruptive Innovation is well known within business world..
+His influential work—Disruptive Innovation is well known within the business world.
 This was a quick read in simple, clear language with good analogies.
 The lessons between business and life is not drawn by a hard line, but are universal to both ends.
 Clayton Christensen offers his wisdom on how to live a meaningful life by drawing upon his business research.
 He shares case studies and scientific research to back up his claims.
-People often fall into life traps which leads to unhappiness despite of world class education such as Harvard.
-When business leaders asks their employees to think long-term, what does thinking long-term mean?
-When business leaders asks their employees to think strategically, what does that mean?
+People often fall into life traps which leads to unhappiness despite of the world-class education such as Harvard.
+When business leaders ask their employees to think long-term, what does that really mean?
+When business leaders ask their employees to think strategically, what does thinking strategically mean?
 The book breaks down all business jargon into digestible analogies and real-life business case studies.
 I thoroughly enjoyed the section on parenting children and limitation of marginal thinking.
-I also enjoyed the last two sections on ethics and living life with purpose I loved the framing in this book.
+I also enjoyed the last two sections on ethics and living life with purpose.
+I loved the framing of business lessons into personal life lessons and vice-versa.
 I knew many business leaders looked up to Clayton Christensen, but never understood why until I read this book.
 This is my newest favorite business book and I plan on coming back to this book a lot.
-A full disclosure — summary below is a disservice to what the book has to offer.
+A full disclosure summary below is a disservice to what the book has to offer.